Skip to content

 A complete system overhaul can take a full day or two depending on how many components are being replaced and how accessible they are on your specific vehicle.

-The best time to get your AC checked and repaired is in the spring before the heat hits.
-The second best time is now.
-Do not wait until the first 95-degree day in July when every shop in Camden County has a two-week wait for AC work.
+The best time to get your AC checked and repaired is in the spring — March through May — before the heat hits.
+Shops are less busy, you avoid the summer rush, and you have time to plan the repair rather than making a desperate same-day decision when it is 95 degrees in July and every shop in Camden County has a two-week wait for AC work.

 What you drive affects what you pay.
 Here is a general breakdown by vehicle category.

 Economy and midsize sedans like the Honda Civic, Toyota Camry, Hyundai Elantra, and Nissan Altima are the most affordable for AC repair.
 Components are widely available and relatively inexpensive.
-A compressor replacement on a Civic or Camry typically runs $500 to $800.
-A recharge costs $150 to $200.
+A compressor replacement on a Camry might run $500 to $800 compared to $900 to $1,200 on a European sedan.

 Trucks and SUVs like the Ford F-150, Chevy Silverado, Toyota 4Runner, and Jeep Grand Cherokee cost moderately more.
-Some trucks have dual-zone or rear AC systems with additional components.
-A compressor replacement on a full-size truck typically runs $600 to $1,000.
+Some trucks have dual-zone or rear AC systems with additional components that add to the repair.
+The systems hold more refrigerant, which increases recharge costs.

 Hybrid and electric vehicles have unique AC considerations.
 Many hybrids and all EVs use an electric compressor rather than a belt-driven one, which means the compressor cost can be higher.
-However, electric compressors tend to be more reliable since they have fewer moving parts.
-The refrigerant system works similarly, so recharges and leak repairs are comparable in price.
+However, electric compressors tend to be more reliable since they have fewer moving parts and do not depend on the engine running.
+The refrigerant system works similarly, so recharges and leak repairs are comparable to traditional vehicles.

 How to Save Money on Car AC Repair

-AC repair is not optional when you are driving through a New Jersey summer.
+AC repair is not optional when you are driving through a South Jersey summer.
 But there are smart ways to manage the cost.

 Get your AC checked in the spring.
-Shops are less busy, you avoid the summer rush surcharge that some places tack on, and you have time to plan the repair rather than making a desperate same-day decision.
+Shops are less busy, you avoid the summer rush, and you have time to plan the repair rather than making a desperate same-day decision.
+Some shops offer spring AC specials — ask about seasonal pricing.

 Choose an independent shop over a dealership.
-Dealerships typically charge $150 to $200 per hour for labor.
-Independent shops like AutoBlast charge significantly less for the same quality work.
-On a compressor replacement that takes 4 hours of labor, that difference alone can save you $200 to $400.
+Dealerships typically charge $120 to $180 per hour in labor.
+Independent shops like AutoBlast charge significantly less for the same quality of work.
+On a compressor replacement that takes 4 to 6 hours of labor, that difference alone can save you hundreds.

 Do not keep recharging a leaking system.
-Every recharge is $150 to $300, and if the system leaks out within weeks or months, that money is wasted.
+If the system leaks out within weeks or months of a recharge, that $150 to $400 recharge money is wasted every time.
 It is more cost-effective to find and fix the leak once than to recharge repeatedly.

 Ask about aftermarket parts.
 Quality aftermarket compressors, condensers, and evaporators from brands like Denso, Spectra Premium, and UAC perform as well as OEM parts at 30 to 50 percent less.
+A $350 aftermarket compressor can do the same job as a $600 OEM part.
 Your shop should be transparent about part options and pricing.

 Address AC problems early.
 A minor issue left unattended can cascade into a major system failure.
-A $200 leak repair is much cheaper than a $3,000 system overhaul after a neglected leak takes out the compressor.
+A $200 leak repair now is much cheaper than a $2,000 complete system overhaul after a neglected leak takes out the compressor.

 AutoBlast AC Repair Services in Camden County